2021331012abdullah/shootYourBuddy/README.md

-play the game live on shootyourbuddy.netlify.app
+play the game live on https://shootyourbuddy.netlify.app